digitalvirtuoso/AI-for-Blemish-Detection-and-Repair/README.md

 - **data** :  Contains a small sample set of data from [Flickr Faces HQ](https://github.com/NVlabs/ffhq-dataset) to train and validate model

+*Note: To train and validate model on sample set data, batchsize needs to change from 64 to 5 in base.py*

 ## Environment Installation